 - Country Set-up

-In Tanzania, IWaSP is anchored in the bilateral Supporting Water Sector Development in Tanzania (SWSD) programme, a joint programme of the German and Tanzanian governments, implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.
+In Tanzania, IWaSP is anchored in the bilateral Supporting the Development of the Water Sector (SWSD) Programme in Tanzania, a joint programme of the German and Tanzanian governments, implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.

-IWaSP partners Tanzania include the Ministry of Water and Irrigation, the National Environment Management Council (NEMC), the Dialogue Forum on Climate Change Adaptation, the Pangani Basin Water Board, the Wami Ruvu Basin Water Board (WRBWB), the Ruvuma Basin Water Board, the Kinondoni Municipal Council (KMC).
+IWaSP partners in Tanzania include the Ministry of Water and Irrigation, the National Environment Management Council (NEMC), the Pangani Basin Water Board, the Lake Nyasa Basin Water Board, the Wami Ruvu Basin Water Board (WRBWB), the Lake Rukwa Basin Water Board, Export Processing Zone Authority (EPZA).

 - Further Information on Tanzania’s Water Resources

 While Tanzania has extensive water resources, the availability of water varies considerably geographically and seasonally.
 Economic and population growth have resulted in demands for water exceeding what is available.
 Pollution of water sources from domestic and industrial waste has also increased.
 In the coastal areas of Tanzania, saline intrusion is a concern for coastal aquifers with the demand for water driving over abstraction.
 Inland deforestation and the degradation of wetlands heavily impact water flow in rivers.
 Inadequate management of water resources contributes to water shortages, which can cause conflict between water users.
 At the same time, access to water and sanitation continues to be a challenge with low coverage and high water losses.